 Sec.
-29. Control of Pharmaceutical Agents or Medical Supplies. - After the declaration of a State of Public Health Emergency, the Council may authorize concerned agencies to purchase, store or distribute anti-toxins, serums, vaccine, immunizing agents, antibiotics, and other pharmaceutical agents or medical supplies that it considers advisable in the interest of preparing for or controlling a public health emergency, with the right to take immediate possession thereof.
+23. Control of Pharmaceutical Agents or Medical Supplies. - After the declaration of a State of Public Health Emergency, the Council may authorize concerned agencies to purchase, store or distribute anti-toxins, serums, vaccines, immunizing agents, antibiotics, and other pharmaceutical agents or medical supplies that it considers advisable in the interest of preparing for or controlling a public health emergency, with the right to take immediate possession thereof.

-If a State of Public Health Emergency results in a nationwide or regional shortage or threatened shortage of any product covered by the preceding paragraph, the Council may control, restrict, and regulate by rationing and using quotas, prohibitions on shipments, price fixing, allocation or other means, the use, sale, trading, distribution, or transportation of the relevant product necessary to protect the health, safety, and welfare of the people.
+If a State of Public Health Emergency results in a nationwide or regional shortage The Council, during a State of Public Health Emergency or threatened shortage of any product covered by the preceding paragraph, may control, restrict, and regulate by rationing and using quotas, prohibitions on shipments, price fixing, allocation or other means, the use, sale, trading, distribution, or transportation of the relevant products necessary to protect the health, safety, and welfare of the people

 Sec.
-30. Sudden Onset Health Hazards and Emergencies Management Service.
+24. Sudden Onset Health Hazards and Emergencies Management Service.
 There shall be created, within the CDC, a Sudden Onset Health Hazards and Emergencies Management Service (SOHHEMS), under the DEMB, which shall perform the following functions: